isomerpages/nlb-biblioasia/_oct-2009/A Graphic Tale in Baba Malay: Chrita Orang Yang Chari Slamat (1905).md

 [^3]: Song, 529.

-[^4]: W. G. Shellabear, _The Life of the Reverend W. G. Shellabear, DD_, ed. and annotated Robert Hunt, 37.
+[^4]: W.G.
+Shellabear, _The Life of the Reverend W. G. Shellabear, DD_, ed. and annotated Robert Hunt, 37.

 [^5]: Shellabear, _Reverend W. G. Shellabear,_ 37.

 [^6]: I was unable to find the translation by Keasberry or the earlier Javanese translations.

-[^7]: W. G. Shellabear, “Baba Malay: An Introduction to the Language of the Straits-Born Chinese,” _Journal of the Straits Branch of the Royal Asiatic Society_ no. 65 (December 1913): 49–63.
+[^7]: W.G.
+Shellabear, “Baba Malay: An Introduction to the Language of the Straits-Born Chinese,” _Journal of the Straits Branch of the Royal Asiatic Society_ no. 65 (December 1913): 49–63.
 (From JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website); John Bunyan, _[Chrita Orang Yang Chari Slamat](https://eresources.nlb.gov.sg/printheritage/detail/152ef51f-0ad6-4647-ba6c-d4d207373799.aspx)_ (Singapore: American Mission Press, 1905).
 (From BookSG; call no. Malay RRARE 823.4 BUN; microfilm NL8790)

 [^8]: Shellabear was well aware of the use of these Hokkien terms and actually explained the different usage in both Baba Malay and vernacular Malay in his article Shellabear, “Baba Malay.”

 [^9]: Shellabear, _Reverend W. G. Shellabear,_ 37.

-[^10]: C. M. Turnbull, _[A History of Singapore, 1819–1988](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5178825)_ (Singapore: Oxford Press, 1989), 95.
+[^10]: C.M.
+Turnbull, _[A History of Singapore, 1819–1988](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5178825)_ (Singapore: Oxford University Press, 1989), 95.
 (Call no. RSING 959.57 TUR)